Are you affected by chronic foot pain? Do you often feel pain when running or jogging?

 Shockwave Therapy Treatment

-During treatment, high pressure waves will be sent to your foot with a transmitting device.
+During treatment, high-pressure waves will be sent to your foot with a transmitting device.
 Extracorporeal shockwave therapy induces a micro trauma to the affected tissue.
-This micro trauma begins a healing response in the body, causing blood vessel formation.
-The body then signals for increased blood flow to tissue in the feet.
+This microtrauma begins a healing response in the body, causing blood vessel formation.
+The body then signals for increased blood flow to the tissue in the feet.
 The shockwave therapy treatment process is quick and takes about 10 to 20 minutes to complete.

 Shockwave Therapy FAQs

 Learn the answers to frequently asked questions about extracorporeal shockwave therapy below:

 Our goal is to make the shockwave therapy treatment process as comfortable as possible for our patients.
 Although some patients may feel slight pain or tingling after treatment, this should fade over time.

 Is extracorporeal shockwave therapy the same as an ultrasound?